All ticket classes on sale now!

 She's also competed in the world's toughest horse race, led some of the most extreme expeditions on earth and completed 9000km in the saddle riding horses, yaks, camels and reindeer in Mongolia.
 Her training methods focus deeply on understanding horse behaviour and building foundations and partnerships to take you from base level to elite level riding and competing.
 She is all about creating happy horses and confident riders.

-Key learnings to take away from Chloe’s clinics:
+Key learnings to take away from Chloe’s sessions:

 Barral Racing